Network Valuation in Financial Systems: Relation with existing contagion models

-Let us note that, if $\alpha < 1$ ($\beta < 1$), then $\mathbb{V}_i^e$ ($\mathbb{V}_{ij}$) is not a continuous function.
-In particular, a value of $\alpha$ ($\beta$) strictly smaller than one means that when a bank defaults its external (interbank) assets will suddenly experience a relative loss of $\alpha - 1$ ($\beta - 1$), due e.g.\ to the necessity to liquidate them in a fire sale.
+Let us note that, unless $\alpha = \beta = 1$, $\mathbb{V}_{ij}$ is not a continuous function.
+When a bank defaults, there are two contributions to the payments to its counterparties.
+First, its external assets discounted by a factor $\alpha - \beta$.
+Second, its total assets $\left(E_i(\mathbf{p}^{*}(T)) + \bar{p}_i(T) \right)^+$ discounted by a factor $\beta$.
+Given that total assets are the sum of interbank and external assets, putting the two terms together amounts to discounting external assets by a factor $\alpha$ and interbank assets by a factor $\beta$.
+This means that, when a bank defaults, its external (interbank) assets will suddenly experience a relative loss of $\alpha - 1$ ($\beta - 1$), due e.g.\ to the necessity to liquidate them in a fire sale.